johnhenry/johnhenry.github.io/src/pages/blog/posts/browsers-servers-and-apis.md

 ---
-title: "Browses, Servers, and APIs"
+title: "Browsers, Servers, and APIs"
 description: "Using servers in the browsers"
 date: "1 May 2019"
 lastUpdate: "1 May 2019"